loomio/loomio-docs/policy/src/subscriptions/pricing.md

 Community Lifetime plan includes:
 - Loomio standard features
 - Unlimited members (Contact us if you need to go over 1,000 members)
-- Unlimited threads and decisions
+- Unlimited discussions and decisions
 - Unlimited subgroups

 To access these special rates, apply for our Community Lifetime plan when you upgrade your group.